ejolly/pymer4/docs/installation.md

 conda create --n pymer4 -c ejolly -c conda-forge pymer4
 ```

+!!! note "Note"

+    The `-c conda-forge` in the the `conda` commands above ensures that additional dependencies for `pymer4` are installed via the `conda-forge` channel which contains the relevant R packages, rather than Anaconda `defaults` which does not.

 ### Development version

 This is release is synchronized to the latest state of the `main` branch on Github.
 It may contain upcoming fixes, but undiscovered bugs as well.